Die4Ever/deus-ex-randomizer/src/notes/patchv3.8.1.md

   - If a third person conversation is interrupted, it will attempt to play through as much of the remainder of the conversation as possible.
 This helps avoid some situations where a conversation that would normally end with the speaker becoming hostile might be left in a friendly state if the conversation is interrupted.
   - UNATCO HQ armory door is permanently locked and unbreakable until Mission 5.
   - New option added to show or hide the bingo board.
 Zero Rando and Zero Rando Plus will hide the board by default to avoid spoilers.
+  - Death Markers won't highlight if you have something in your hands.
   - GMDX/VMD: Enemies who get helmets randomly added or removed will properly take damage as though they do or do not have helmets.

 </details>